 The University of South Carolina CIBER offers Faculty Development in International Business (FDIB) programs covering a wide variety of international business topics in locations throughout the world.
-The USC CIBER conducts a domestic FDIB pedagogical program at its Columbia campus in June of each year, and sponsors two other overseas FDIB Programs to Africa and the Middle East and North Africa (one in January and one in May each year).
+The USC CIBER conducts a domestic FDIB pedagogical program at its Columbia campus in June of each year, and leads and/or sponsors other overseas FDIB Programs to Africa, China and the Middle East and North Africa.

 FDIB: On-Campus Programs

-An annual international business faculty development seminar series hosted by the University of South Carolina CIBER in Columbia, South Carolina (scheduled for the brand new Darla Moore School of Business), is now in its 27th consecutive year.
-The week-long seminars—Survey of International Business, International Management, International Marketing, International Financial Management and Global Operations and Supply Chain Management—are designed for faculty who desire to teach or who are already teaching international business courses, providing them with current techniques and expertise to further globalize their business courses.
-There may be CIBER Scholarships available for these seminars to the first 40 registered participants who request them, usually for $500.
+An annual international business faculty development seminar series hosted by the University of South Carolina Darla Moore School of Business, the Sonoco International Business Department and the University of South Carolina CIBER in Columbia, South Carolina, is now in its 27th consecutive year.
+The week-long seminars—Survey of International Business, International Management, International Marketing, International Financial Management and Global Operations and Supply Chain Management, and International Negotiations —are designed for faculty who desire to teach or who are already teaching international business courses, providing them with current techniques and expertise to further globalize their business courses.
+There are CIBER Scholarships available for these seminars to the first 20 registered participants who request them, usually for $500 each.
 Minority Serving Institutions (MS) faculty are also eligible for a larger scholarship stipend, usually $1,000 per participant.
 To apply for this on-campus program, please contact the program registrars, Angie Brown or Kim Smith.
 Please click here for the program brochure.

 FDIB: Overseas Faculty Programs

 FDIB-Africa: Understanding the Business Challenges of Africa (Ninth Annual) - May 17-30, 2015